DIY Fix: Replacing the Lower Intake Manifold on My 2008 Jeep Wrangler (3.8L V6)

 - Reconnect battery, clear codes with OBD-II scanner (or disconnect for 10 min).

-- Start engine: Idle for 10 min, check for leaks.
-Test drive—monitor temps.
+- Start engine: Idle for 10 min, turn heat on high, check for leaks, burp the coolant.

 Placeholder: After shot—clean bay, ready for trails.